NeNe Leakes And Kim Zolciak Make A Dramatic Return To The 'Real Housewives Of Atlanta'

 NeNe Leakes and Kim Zolciak-Biermann, both original cast members of The Real Housewives of Atlanta, are back to mix things up.
 NeNe Leakes returns for the first time after leaving in Season 7 and Kim Zolciak-Biermann left RHOA in the middle of Season 5.
-Fans may remember Kim storming out of a group dinner when she was 35-weeks-pregnant with her now 5-year-old son Kash Kade.
+Fans may remember Kim storming out of a group dinner when she was 35-weeks-pregnant with her now five-year-old son Kash Kade.

 The Real Housewives Of Atlanta has been Bravo’s highest-rated Housewives franchise since it premiered in October of 2008.